Unity-Technologies/Reflect-Extensions/README.md

 This package is a series of both Runtime components and Editor tools developed by Reflect users.
 These can be used to easily customize and extend Reflect to your needs.

-Thee components and tools are not maintained by the Reflect development team, and therefore come without any garantee that they will be maintained.
+The components and tools are not maintained by the Reflect development team, and therefore come without any garantee that they will be maintained.

 ## How do I get support for Reflect Extensions?